Generalised Entanglement Entropies from Unit-Invariant Singular Value Decomposition: Technical details on Unit-Invariant Singular Values

 \section{Technical details on Unit-Invariant Singular Values}

 In this appendix we collect some explicit results used in computations in the paper.
-First, we derive unit invariant singular values, and for completeness also eigenvalues and ordinary singular values, for any complex $2\times 2$ matrix
+First, we derive unit-invariant singular values, and for the sake of completeness also eigenvalues and ordinary singular values, for any complex $2\times 2$ matrix